-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
 At Cypress College, approximately 3% of students took out student loans averaging $2,533 a year.
 That adds up to $10,132 over four years for those students.

 The student loan default rate at Cypress College is 11.2%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

-How Much Money Do Cypress College Graduates Make?bachelor's degree recipients from Cypress College make around $35,600 per year during the early years of their employment.
+How Much Money Do Cypress College Graduates Make?students who graduate with a bachelor's degree from Cypress College make about $35,600 a year during their first few years of employment after graduation.
 This is about 11% less that the average pay for college graduates overall.
 However, graduates with your major may make more.

 Location of Cypress College